hydrationdynamics/flardl/README.md

 serial as best they can.
 But such non-adaptive non-elastic algorithms give poor real-world performance or multiple reasons.
-First, if there is more than one server queue, differing file sizes and tramsfer rates will result in the queueing equivalent of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), an "overhang" where one server still has many files queued up to serve while others have completed all requests.
+First, if there is more than one server queue, differing file sizes and transfer rates will result in the queueing equivalent of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), by **creating an overhang** where one server still has multiple files queued up to serve while others have completed all requests.
 The server with the overhang is not guaranteed to be the fastest server, either.

 Moreover, if a server decides you are abusing its queue policies, it may take action that hurts your current and future downloads.